Seif-APIs/JavaFileUploader/README.md

 # PhpRestFileUploader

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

 Server configuration:
 	1. Create a folder inside your server (www for wamp).
 	2. Extract scripts.rar archive.
 	3. Copy the two php files (upload.php and delete.php) inside the folder you created earlier.
 	4. Done.

 Usage: